LarissaBizzi/reactnative-project/README.md

 14. Setting up tab navigation, using createBottomTabNavigator.
 Now the user can navigate easily between screens using the tab in the bottom of the screen, as you can see in the last screen shot added to the project.

+15. I am adding a pressable component in the feedback form and a email validation in the login screen.

-15. Using drawer navigation.
+16. Using drawer navigation.
 I add a hamburger menu, with a drawer navigator and the drawer screens: Home, Login, Feedback and Menu.